Almost device-independent certification of GME states with minimal measurements: 1SDI certification of multipartite quantum states

 \subsection{Graph states}

 Let us begin by defining graph states of arbitrary local dimension \cite{graphrev, graphrev2, graphrev3}.
 Consider a multigraph $G=(V,E,\Gamma)$ (cf. Fig. \ref{fig:graph}), where $V$ is a set of all the vertices of the graph, whereas $E$ is a set of pairs of vertices that are connected by edges.
-Finally, $\Gamma$ is a matrix with elements $\gamma_{i,j}=0,\ldots,d-1$ denoting the multiplicity of the edges between vertices $i$ and $j$.
-For our purpose, we consider graphs that are connected, that is, those in which there exist of path between any pair of vertices.
-Then, the graph state $\ket{G}\in(\mathbbm{C}^d)^{\otimes N}$ corresponding to the multigraph $G=(V,E,\Gamma)$, where $N$ is the number of vertices, is constructed as: \begin{itemize} \item Each vertex of $G$ is associated the state $\ket{+^d_i}=\frac{1}{\sqrt{d}}\sum_{i=0}^{d-1}\ket{i}$ where $\{\ket{i}\}$ is the $d-$dimensional computational basis. \item For each edge $e={i,j}$ connecting the vertex $i,j$ of multiplicity $\gamma_{i,j}$, a controlled unitary
+Finally, $\Gamma$ is a matrix with elements $\gamma_{i,j}\in\{0,\ldots,d-1\}$ specifying the multiplicities of the edges between vertices $i$ and $j$; notice that $\gamma_{i,j}=\gamma_{j,i}$ for any pair $i,j$ and $\gamma_{i,i}=0$.
+For our purpose, we consider graphs that are connected, that is, those in which there exists a path between any pair of vertices.
+Then, the graph state $\ket{G}\in(\mathbbm{C}^d)^{\otimes N}$ corresponding to the multigraph $G=(V,E,\Gamma)$, where $N$ is the number of vertices, is constructed as: \begin{itemize} \item Each vertex of $G$ is associated with a single qudit state $\ket{+^d_i}=(1/\sqrt{d})\sum_{i=0}^{d-1}\ket{i}$, where $\{\ket{i}\}$ is the $d-$dimensional computational basis.
+The todal state of $N$ qudits is thus